Yandex Cloud

 gRPC API

-2. Select Managed Service for OpenSearch.
+2. Navigate to the Managed Service for OpenSearch service.

 4. Confirm cluster deletion and click Delete.

-If you do not have the Yandex Cloud CLI yet, install and initialize it.
+If you do not have the Yandex Cloud CLI installed yet, install and initialize it.

-The folder specified when creating the CLI profile is used by default.
+By default, the CLI uses the folder specified when creating the profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
-You can specify a different folder using the --folder-name or --folder-id parameter.
+You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.

-To delete a cluster, run the command:
+To delete a cluster, run this command:

 yc managed-opensearch cluster delete <cluster_name_or_ID>

-You can request the cluster name and ID with the list of clusters in the folder.
+You can get the cluster name and ID with the list of clusters in the folder.

 With Terraform, you can quickly create a cloud infrastructure in Yandex Cloud and manage it using configuration files.
 These files store the infrastructure description written in HashiCorp Configuration Language (HCL).
 If you change the configuration files, Terraform automatically detects which part of your configuration is already deployed, and what should be added or removed.